Why Every Car Wash Should Use Social Media

 Once you have set up all your online accounts, follow these simple steps to make your social media your best friend in growing your business:

-- Include pictures and videos.
 Text-heavy content is not impressive, especially in an industry that capitalizes on results.
 Post videos of actual detailing jobs being done or compare before-and-after photos.
 Utilizing different media will spice up your profile and show that you actually deliver on the promises you make about performing top-quality car cleaning services.

-- Post regularly.
 The beauty of using social media is that you don’t have to spend a single penny in order to make it work.
 However, you do have to invest a lot of time crafting your approach.
 You have to know your customers’ online habits, such as what time of the day they are most likely to be online, in order to maximize your chances to reach them.
 Encourage feedback from site visitors and customers alike.
 Reply promptly to comments and suggestions so they know that you are really listening to what they have to say.

-- Make sure that you have fresh and useful content.
 Having a Facebook or Twitter account doesn’t mean that you have to talk about just your business all the time.
 Include general information about the car wash industry, such as new developments in car manufacturing, reviews of different cleaning products, or tips on do-it-yourself detailing.